 Why Would Anyone Want To Buy A Sheepsfoot or Wharncliffe Style Knife?

-Short answer: They have lots of practical uses.
+Short answer: They are Very Practical for Everyday Uses.
 Sheepsfoot blades have quite a few job-related uses and wharncliffe blades are great for many boating activities.
-While there are definitely sheepsfoot blade advantages, there are also some disadvantages that will be discussed as well.
+While there are definitely sheepsfoot blade advantages, there are also some disadvantages to this bladeshape that will be discussed as well.

 Have you ever been bored and had a knife on you with a stick nearby?
 Chances are, at one point you decided to carve that stick into a spear or other wooden creation.
 Well, many wharncliffe and sheepsfoot blades have a large belly portion that doesn’t curve upward to a pointy tip, allowing for a knife with excellent carving capabilities.
 Some wharncliffe knives have recurves built into them in order to allow for better slicing.

 It’s Difficult To Accidentally Pierce Yourself